Cannabis in Cyprus: Medical use

 Cyprus legalized the medical use of cannabis oil in January 2017, for use by advanced state cancer patients only.
 In February 2019 a more expansive law was passed that increased the number of qualifying medical conditions.

 Cultivation

 The island state has a comparative advantage over many other seasoned cannabis-producing states such as the Netherlands or Portugal.
 Its ideal climate conditions and its long periods of sunshine are very favorable to plant growth.
 The fact that it also belongs to the EU single market allows firms to base their operation on the island and passport services across various EU states without further regulatory checks.
 According to forecasts, Cyprus can produce more than €236 (£204) million worth of medicinal cannabis each year.

 CBD Products’ legal status

-CBD products containing more than 0.2 % of THC are illegal in Cyprus.
+CBD products containing more than 0.2% of THC are illegal in Cyprus.
 These are accessible in the form of edibles, cannabis-infused foods, lotions, cremes, cannabis oil, etc. Regardless, a merchant is not permitted to mention the health benefits of such items.

+HHC Products’ legal status

+HHC is a new, semi-synthetic cannabinoid.
+It began to be sold in Cyprus at the end of 2022.
+The compound has been growing increasingly popular in Cyprus and the EU due to producing similar effects to THC, but being available to be bought legally in a store or even online.
+HHC in Cyprus is accessible in the different forms for any choice: dried, vaping, edibles, oils.